 Yeshurun, Avot (1904–1992)

 Throughout his life, Avot Yeshurun remained split between two cities: his childhood village Krasnistav and the city of Tel-Aviv, where he lived until his death.
 Born on Yom Kippur, 1904, in Neskhyzh in the Ukraine, Yechiel Perlmutter (his original name) grew up in Poland.
-At the end of World War I he experienced displacements and exiles, and by 1925 arrived in what was then Palestine.
-After World War II, he discovered that his whole family had been liquidated, and his world collapsed: "Hebrew literature will set the prayer", he said, alluding not only to the breakage the Jewish people underwent, but to the disaster that left its mark on the twentieth century and threw the entire lyrical tradition into question.
-The story of his name-change (in 1948) from Yechiel Perlmutter to the Hebrew name Avot Yeshurun (literally: "the fathers will see", but the poet paraphrased it as "For the fathers mirror in us") is re-told in his poetry and prose as a narrative of abandonment and betrayal, endowing him both with a subjectivity that is incomparable in Israeli Modernism and with the authoritative speech of the witness.
+At the end of World War I he experienced displacements and exile, and by 1925 arrived in what was then Palestine.
+After World War II, he discovered that his whole family had been liquidated by the Nazis, and his world collapsed.
+"Hebrew literature will set the prayer", he said, alluding not only to the breakage the Jewish people underwent, but to the disaster that left its mark on the twentieth century and threw the entire lyrical tradition into question.
+The story of his name-change (in 1948) from Yechiel Perlmutter to the Hebrew name Avot Yeshurun (literally: "the fathers will see", but he paraphrased it as "For the fathers mirror in us") is re-told in his poetry and prose as a narrative of abandonment and betrayal, endowing him both with a subjectivity that is incomparable in Israeli modernism and with the authoritative speech of the witness.

 Yeshurun forged a personal idiom that embodies the breakage he suffered in his severance from family and home.
 His writing, molded as a "human being" marked by time and history, radically challenged Israeli poetry in its language and themes, in its refusal to participate in the Israeli rejection of the Diaspora and the Yiddish, and in its regard for the plight of the Palestinian other.
 Contrary to Zionist and Israeli modernist resistance to fusing canonical Hebrew poetry with foreign voices, Yeshurun envisages a symbiotic relationship between Hebrew and Yiddish, one modeled on his mother's tongue.
 This, in turn, becomes a model for all polylingualisms.
 Yeshurun received belated recognition when, just before his death, he was awarded the Israel Prize in 1992.

-His first poem was published in Turim, a modernist review, edited by Avraham Shlonsky, a leading poet of the time.
+Yeshurun's first poem was published in Turim, a modernist review, edited by Avraham Shlonsky, a leading poet of the time.
 Yeshurun's first book, Al Khachmot Drachim (On the Wisdom of Ways, 1942), depicted his dissonant encounter with Eretz Israel (The Land of Israel).
 His language unravels the analogy between the lot of the displaced Jew and the one who is soon to become the expelled Arab.
 The troublesome issue of identity continues to preoccupy him in his second book, Re'em (See to Them, 1961).
 In his provocative "Pesach-al-Kukhim" (Passover on Caves, 1952) poem whose political radicalism prompted a series of parodies, he exposes conflicting attitudes to the issue of "abandoned property" and challenges the notion of one homogenous view of the land.

-In Shloshim Amud shel Avot Yeshurun (Thirty Pages of Avot Yeshurun, 1964), (reference to the thirty days of Jewish mourning), he translates his relatives' letters from Yiddish into Hebrew.
-This book represents Yeshurun's first experiment in lending speech to the absent by using unpoetic language, omitted syntax, jarring rhymes, and implanting alien emphases and mispronunciations.
-Such de-standadization of Hebrew evolves into an explicit dialogical principle in Hashever Hasuri Afrikani (The Syrian African Rift, 1974) and Kapella Kolot (Chapel of Voices, 1978).
+In Shloshim Amud shel Avot Yeshurun (Thirty Pages of Avot Yeshurun, 1964), (a reference to the thirty days of Jewish mourning), Yeshurun translates his relatives' letters from Yiddish into Hebrew.
+This book represents Yeshurun's first experiment in lending speech to the absent by using unpoetic language, omitted syntax, jarring rhymes, and alien emphases and mispronunciations.
+Such de-standardization of Hebrew evolves into an explicit dialogical principle in Hashever Hasuri Afrikani (The Syrian African Rift, 1974) and Kapella Kolot (Chapel of Voices, 1978).